woakes070048/crm-2/README.md

 - Supports all modern browsers and IE 9+.
 Support across devices/screen sizes, but currently only optimized for desktops.

 ## 1.3  INSTALLATION
+0. THIS WILL BE SORTED OUT OVER THE WEEKEND, CURRENT INSTALL DIRECTIONS BELOW DO NOT WORK.
 1. Download and install Laravel 5.4.x per the installation guide: https://laravel.com/docs/5.4/installation
 2. Configure the application with a .env file or otherwise configure to connect to a database per: https://laravel.com/docs/5.4/configuration
 3. Overwrite all core files with those provided from our GitHub: https://github.com/chris985/crm by downloading the repository and extracting to the root Laravel folder